I stand there gasping for breath after the mountain trail, gazing at the vast expanse of ocean with dreamy shades of blues.

-Not only beaches, Seychelles offers a plethora of activities such as biking, hiking, hopping from one island to another.
+Not only the sun-kissed beaches, Seychelles also offers a plethora of activities such as biking, hiking, hopping from one island to another.
 Depending on the type of trip you’re planning, you’re likely to spend most of your time out in the sun or in the water.

 Here is our take on “Packing for Seychelles” based on our experience.

 You don’t need much, so pack items you can mix and match.

 Swim Wear: Most of your days will be spent in swimwear splashing in the water, diving, snorkeling or swimming.
 So, pack in your best swimwear to flaunt in this beautiful paradise.

 Kaftan, Sarong: Kaftan is the essential beach holiday must-pack.

 Capri, Shorts & Tops: Your GO-TO outfit for most of the days, be it biking around the island or trekking mountain trails.
 Pack tank tops or t-shirts to go with shorts or capris.

 Skirts: Pack them for rambling around the markets or for visiting museums.

 Maxi / Midi Dress: Throw in some maxi, midi dresses for evenings and beach hopping.